phetsims/sun/doc/Checkbox.md

 | Space | Toggles a checkbox between checked and unchecked states. |

 ## Keyboard Shortcuts Dialog
-* Checkbox operation is covered by Basics Actions section of the Keyboard Shorcuts dialog.
+* Checkbox operation is covered by Basics Actions section of the Keyboard Shortcuts dialog.

 ## Gesture Support
 * Swipe left or right to move focus.